Brand identity definition

 Characteristics of a strong brand identity

 The tricky thing about brand identity is that – as with anything visual – there’s a lot of subjectivity.
 One person might love a specific design while another hates it.
-With that being said, though, there are a few core characteristics that every organization should try and keep in mind when it comes to developing brand identity design:
+With that being said, though, there are a few core characteristics that every organisation should try and keep in mind when it comes to developing brand identity design:

 Unique brand identity